ioccc-src/winner/2020/kurdyukov3/README.md

     # try reading this other output
     ./prog < input.txt

-### Selected Judges Remarks:

-It is interesting how well smeonoe can raed txet wtih lots of tyops in it.
-How well can you raed porg.c, C prgoarm that is in the shpae of an SD card (or is it a pnuch crad)?
+### Alternate code

 There is an alternate version of this code in `prog.alt.c` where the main code is a macro.

 To compile this alternate version:

     make alt

 Use `prog.alt` as you would `prog` above.

+### Selected Judges Remarks:

+It is interesting how well smeonoe can raed txet wtih lots of tyops in it.
+How well can you raed porg.c, C prgoarm that is in the shpae of an SD card (or is it a pnuch crad)?

 ## Author's comments: